MrDesjardins/dataaccessgateway/readme.md

 ```

 ### Default cache time
-If you want to change the 5 minutes default for anything else you can do it with `setConfiguration`.
+If you want to change the `5 minutes` default for anything else you can do it with `setConfiguration`.
 ```
 DataAccessGateway("AppName").setConfiguration({ defaultLifeSpanInSeconds: 120 });
 ```

 ## Todo List:
 - Increase Unit Tests
-- Add performance loginfo

 ## Chrome Extension
 There is an [open-source Chrome extension](https://github.com/MrDesjardins/dataaccessgatewaychromeextension) that allows to get insight from the library.